starpia-forge/pg-metako/README.md

 2. **Authentication failed**: Verify username/password in configuration
 3. **No healthy slaves**: Check slave node connectivity and replication status
 4. **Failover not working**: Verify failure threshold and health check settings

-### Logs

-All operations are logged with timestamps and context:
-- Configuration loading and validation
-- Node health status changes
-- Failover events and slave promotions
-- Query routing decisions
-- Connection statistics

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Write tests for new functionality
-4. Implement the feature following TDD principles
-5. Ensure all tests pass
-6. Submit a pull request

 ## License